Incident, Request, Problem, Change

 This article applies to: IT Service Management Program

-There are a number of worktypes used for IT Service Management.
-When assigned to the correct type, work gets the handling appropriate to it.
+There are a number of work types used for IT Service Management called classifications.
+When assigned to the correct classification, work gets included in the right process and is properly categorized for reports, metrics, and goals.

 A service request is a request from a user for information, advice, or access to an IT service, such as: